 Training a Custom Detector Model

-With Roboflow, Google Colab, and your own dataset, you can quickly train custom detector models for Limelight.
+With Roboflow and the Limelight Neural Network Trainer, you can quickly train custom detector models for Limelight.

 Here's an overview of the steps you will need to take: